 5-7 days: allows you to combine Lower Hunza with Upper Hunza (Attabad Lake, Gulmit, Ghulkin, Passu).
 You can do the Baskoshi Meadows hike above Attabad Lake, walk the Passu Bridge, visit Borith Lake, and take the White Glacier Viewpoint trail, all independently, without rushing.

-If you’re combining Hunza with the rest of northern Pakistan, Skardu, Gilgit or continuing to the Chinese border, factor in travel days along the Karakoram Highway.
+If you’re combining Hunza with the rest of northern Pakistan: Skardu, Gilgit, Fairy Meadows, or continuing north to the Chinese border, factor in travel days along the KKH.
 The road is spectacular but slow.

 Where to Stay in Hunza Valley